 Traditional afternoon tea includes freshly brewed tea, of course, but that’s just the beginning.
-You’ll also enjoy an array of pastries, scones, jams and sandwiches.
-Here are a few places in Bermuda where you can partake in this centuries-old ritual.
+You’ll also be served an array of pastries, scones, jams and finger sandwiches.
+Here are a few places where you can partake in this centuries-old ritual.
 Devonshire clotted cream, anyone?

 The Crown & Anchor at the Hamilton Princess & Beach Club

 An 1883 visit from Queen Victoria’s daughter, Princess Louise, inspired the “Princess” part of the Hamilton Princess & Beach Club's name.
 Accordingly, the hotel serves an afternoon tea fit for today's royalty in its Crown & Anchor restaurant.
-In a modern, ocean-view setting with a crisp, nautical vibe, enjoy delectable breads, scones and pastries, all homemade in the hotel's pastry shop.
-It's an impressive experience with servers bring out tiered, three-foot-high silver trays alongside steaming pots of English tea in fine Belgian china kettles.
+In a modern, ocean-view setting with a fresh, nautical vibe, enjoy a selection of sandwiches, cakes and pastries inspired by British royalty, made fresh daily in the hotel's pastry shop.
+It's an impressive experience with servers bring out tiered, three-foot-high silver trays alongside steaming pots of English tea in their signature china.
+A Rose Congou – Princess Diana’s favourite – is layered with rose petals, while their Prince Harry and Meghan Royal Wedding Blend fuses teas from South Africa, Kenya, China and France.
 Bring the kids – there’s a special children’s menu with peanut butter, tuna salad and cheese sandwiches.

 Sweet P’s High Tea at the Bermuda Perfumery

 Intoxicating, romantic scents fill the air at the Bermuda Perfumery, located in the historic Stewart Hall in St. George’s Parish.
 But on Wednesdays and Saturdays, it’s not just perfumes you can take in.
-Sweet P's High Tea, also in Stewart Hall, features the sinfully sweet confections of Paula Hayward and Nicki O’Connell, all made with fresh local ingredients.
+Sweet P's High Tea, also in Stewart Hall, features the sinfully sweet confections of Paula Hayward, all made with fresh local ingredients.
 Try some local honey, Chantilly cream or Bermuda preserves as you nibble on pastries, scones and cakes.
-It all takes place in an elegant garden setting.
-Champagne anyone?
+It all takes place in an elegant garden setting with optional, but indispensable, Champagne.

 Try some local honey, Chantilly cream or Bermuda preserves as you nibble on pastries, scones and cakes.